martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   subjectAlternativeName extensions where appropriate for using the protocol (e.g., uniformResourceIdentifier and the otherName form SRVName).

-* Constrain and simplify the validation of so-called wildcard certificates (e.g., a certificate containing an identifier for `*.example.com`).
+* Constrain and simplify the validation of wildcard certificates (e.g., a certificate containing an identifier for `*.example.com`).

 ## Scope {#scope}